JulieBlanc/pagedjs-phd-demo/README.md

   ```

 - `fonts/` → add this folder with your fonts

-- `template/` → templates HTML for Pandoc

-- `update-image-paths.lua` → a script for Pandoc to update the image file paths by standardizing them to the base directory (`../src/images/`)

 - `js/` → Folder where you can add your custom Javascript.
 Use [handlers](https://pagedjs.org/documentation/10-handlers-hooks-and-custom-javascript/) from Paged.js.
 Don’t forget to load your custom file in `pagedjs-phd-config.json`